 Feature selection based on HBV integration regions

-Regions within 5kb of HBV integration sites with depth over 10 reads were selected and the adjacent regions less than 1Mb were extended to a single region.
-Merged regions with length larger than 1Mb were used for the feature selection procedure.
+Random forest based feature selection to identify the potential high-performance biomarkers was applied in order to support MethylHBV5k to have consistent performance in low-pass WGBS data and to solve the minor release of cfDNA and the lower sensitity in early stage HCC.
+These regions should be long enough to be constantly detected at low-pass WGBS and could be suitable as markers of early stage HCC.
+For 6,072 regions flanking 5kb of HBV integration sites, Regions with depth over 10 reads in all the 54 cfDNA samples were selected (3,083), which were stable detected at low-pass sequencing.
+Then the neighbor regions were merged into one large region if their distance was less than 1Mb.
+At last, 144 candidate merged regions larger than 1Mb were selected and used for the feature selection procedure in healthy individuals and early stage HCC patients.
 Feature selection was conducted using the R package caret based on a random forest algorithm.

-Prediction analysis and ROC curves
+Prediction analysis and receiver operating characteristics (ROC) curves

-The AUCs measure the discrimination between HCC and non-HCC samples.
+The AUCs measure the discrimination between HCC and non-HCC samples (healthy individuals, patients with chronic hepatitis and cirrhosis).
 AUC values calculated in our dataset were averaged AUC calculated across the the five-fold cross validation runs on the overall test dataset.
-The procedure is that the data including selected hypo-methylated regions, MethylHBV5k, AFP, cfDNAsize were divided into 5 equal parts and each of them was set as the test dataset while the remaining as the training dataset.
+The procedure is that the data including all the features were divided into 5 equal parts and each of them was set as the test dataset while the remaining as the training dataset.
 In the training stage, a logistic regression-based prediction model was used.
-Analysis of receiver operating characteristics (ROC) curves was constructed using R package PredictABEL.
+Analysis of ROC curves was constructed using R package PredictABEL.

 Acknowledgements